I love the New Year. I always feel so organized. It must be the new day planner!

 These heart shaped wire frames are perfect to add beads to, either with wire or by weaving on the beads with thread.
-The heart is about 20mm wide and high, but once you get the hang of making these, you can make them any size you want.
+My wire heart is about 20mm wide and high, but once you get the hang of making these, you can make them any size you want.

-I used 18g copper wire to make my wire heart frames.
-If you want to use this as a charm without any further embellishment, I would use 16g to make it a little heavier.
+I used 18 gauge copper wire to make my wire heart frames.
+If you want to use this as a charm without any further embellishment, you could use 16 gauge wire to make the frame a little heavier.

-I suppose you could even use a sharpie or similar round object of the right size.
+If you don't have bail making pliers, you can shape the wire around a sharpie or similar round object of the right size.

-I suppose you could even use a sharpie or similar round object of the right size.
+If you don't have bail making pliers, you can shape the wire around a sharpie or similar round object of the right size.

 Make a Heart Shaped Template